 3

 Each record receives an ORIGINA timestamp — external proof of existence without content disclosure.
 The diocese controls access.
-The record is undeletable.
-The Church owns everything.
+The record is designed for long-term retention.
+The Church owns and controls access.

 "CONSERVA gives every Catholic parish in Africa and Latin America the preservation infrastructure of the Vatican Library — on the Church's own servers, under canon law, in the language of the parish.
-No record leaves the Church's custody."
+No record needs to leave the Church's custody in this model."

 Bulk Deposit